-This section presents an \emph{air quality management} use case~\cite{govindasamyair}, showcasing a DT for continuous monitoring, automated alarms, and data-driven optimization.
-The metamodel (see Fig.~\ref{Fig2}) links room controllers with temperature, humidity, and CO\textsubscript{2} sensors and alarms.
-We integrated and mapped an \emph{air quality dataset}\footnote{\url{https://doi.org/10.17605/OSF.IO/BAEW7}} of 2.5 million one-minute samples from 10 sensors~\cite{anik2025comprehensive} to the DT structure for studying heterogeneous model alignment and semantic consistency across all layers.
+This section presents an \emph{air quality management} use case, illustrating a DT for monitoring, alarms, and data-driven optimization.
+The metamodel (Fig.~\ref{Fig2b}) links room controllers with different sensors, as well as alarms.
+Based on \cite{govindasamy2021air}, DT pipeline is extended in Fig.~\ref{Fig2a}.
+Each room includes controller connected to sensors that stream data to DT, with alarms triggered for poor conditions.